Skip to content

 • Minimum 3.0 GPA

 • A professional resume tailored to your educational goals, including educational background, employment history, awards, and accomplishments.
-Resume must list three references from people (former instructors, supervisors, colleagues, etc.) who are qualified to evaluate academic and professional potential in the field of social work
+Resume must list three references (former instructors, supervisors, colleagues, etc.) who are qualified to evaluate academic and professional potential in the field of social work

 Official documents may be mailed or emailed to: